-STAY ON THE LINE until UTS Security, law enforcement, or the dispatcher says it is okay to hang up.
+STAY ON THE LINE until UT Southern Security, law enforcement, or the dispatcher says it is okay to hang up.

-UTS ALERT SYSTEMS
+UT SOUTHERN ALERT SYSTEMS

 In the event of a situation that poses an immediate threat to members of the campus community, the campus has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an emergency.
-These methods of communications include emergency text messaging, email, and/or phone calls via RAVE.
+These methods of communications include emergency text messaging, email, phone calls, and desktop notifications via RAVE.
 The University may also use:

 - Fire Alarm System

-- The UTS Webpage (mainly for updates)
+- The UT Southern Webpage (mainly for updates)

-- The UTS mobile app
+- The UT Southern mobile app

 - Campus and local media entities

-- Posters placed in Campus Buildings and/or Residential
+- Posters placed in Campus Buildings and/or Residential Housing

+- Word of mouth via faculty/staff